How To Secure Your Windows 11 PC: Essential Security Settings

 5Manage User Account Control (UAC)

-Why is this important?
-It acts as a gatekeeper.
-It stops malicious software or accidental user actions from making major changes without your explicit permission.
+User Account Control acts as a gatekeeper for your Windows 11 PC.
+This security feature stops malicious software or accidental user actions from making major changes without your explicit permission.

 How to adjust UAC settings: